ing-bank/lion/docs/components/inputs/input-iban/overview.md

 # Inputs >> Input Iban >> Overview ||10

-`lion-input-iban` component is based on the generic text input field.
+A web component based on the generic text input field.
 Its purpose is to provide a way for users to fill in an IBAN (International Bank Account Number).

 ```js script